 Folate Health Benefits – Why You Should Take Folate

-While most of us know folate is key in preventing birth defects for women of childbearing years, we may not be aware that it is used for a number of vital functions in the body for both men and women.
-From naturally-occurring folate to food products fortified with folic acid to the universally metabolized form of folate, it’s important to understand the benefits and risks of each type.
+While most of us know folate is key in preventing birth defects for women of childbearing years, we may not be aware that it is used for several vital functions in the body for both men and women.
+From naturally occurring folate to food products fortified with folic acid to the universally metabolized form of folate, it’s important to understand the benefits and risks of each type.

-Naturally-occurring folate is commonly found in leafy green vegetables (such as spinach and kale) as well as avocado, citrus, eggs, broccoli and beans.
-Folate is the natural form of vitamin B9, not to be confused with its synthetic vitamin B9 sister folic acid, though they are often misused interchangeably.
+Naturally occurring folate is commonly found in leafy green vegetables (such as spinach and kale), avocado, citrus, eggs, broccoli, and beans.
+Surprisingly, naturally occurring folate in food is 20 to 50 percent less bioavailable when compared to synthetic folic acid.
+Folate is the natural form of vitamin B9, not to be confused with its synthetic vitamin B9 sister, folic acid, though they are often misused interchangeably.
 While folic acid is used in many fortified foods and dietary supplements, folate is used in DNA synthesis and repair, cellular division, protein synthesis, red blood cell production and maturation and the metabolism of the immune system.
-For women of childbearing age, folic acid is very important because it can help prevent birth defects in the baby’s brain and spinal cord.
+For women of childbearing age, folic acid is essential because it can help prevent congenital disabilities in the baby’s brain and spinal cord.

-In 1998, the U.S. Food and Drug Administration (FDA) mandated food companies to add folic acid to enriched bread, flour, cornmeal, pasta, rice and other grain products.
-In 2016, the FDA allowed manufacturers to add folic acid to corn masa flour voluntarily.
-This FDA mandate has helped to increase folic acid intake among most Americans, thereby decreasing the number of babies born with neural tube defects.
+In 1998, the U.S. Food and Drug Administration (FDA) mandated that companies add folic acid to enriched bread, flour, cornmeal, pasta, rice and other grain products.
+In 016, the FDA allowed manufacturers to add folic acid to corn masa flour voluntarily.
+The FDA mandate has helped to increase folic acid intake among most Americans, thereby decreasing the number of babies born with neural tube defects.

 Methyl Folate Supplement 5000 mcg (5 mg)